Jules and Gédéon Naudet: 2004–present

 It was first broadcast in the United States on December 23, 2007.

 A companion book to the film, called In God's Name: Wisdom from the World's Great Spiritual Leaders, was published by National Geographic Books in March 2008.

 Featuring interviews with all twenty living White House chiefs of staff and two presidents, Jimmy Carter and George H. W. Bush, their documentary The Presidents' Gatekeepers was broadcast on September 11, 2013, on Discovery Channel.

 In June 2018, they released November 13: Attack on Paris on Netflix, a documentary featuring interviews about the November 2015 Paris attacks.

 In collaboration with Chris Whipple, the Naudets produced and directed The Spymasters: CIA In the Crosshairs, which includes interviews with all twelve living (current and former) directors of central intelligence.
 It first aired on Showtime in the United States on November 28, 2015.

 In 2022 they released January 6th on Discovery+, a documentary featuring interviews about the January 6 United States Capitol attack.

 Personal lives

 Jules Naudet is married to Jacqueline Longa, with two children.
-Gédéon is married to Aude C. and also has two children.
+Gédéon was briefly married in 2000 to a childhood friend; in 2013 he married Aude Coquatrix and also has two children.